Last updated on July 2nd, 2021

 We all clean our hands many times a day, especially now with the pandemic situation.
 And the harsh soap (which is also expensive) leaves our hands feeling dry and itchy unless you follow it up with a moisturizer.

 It’s time to stop using the harsh hand wash liquids that you buy off the shelf at the supermarket, and put those tiny hotel bars of soap that you’ve been saving for months, to some good use!
 They should be gentle on the hands by plain logic.
-Aren’t they labelled ‘facial bars’?
+Aren’t they labeled ‘facial bars’?
 If they can be used on the face, they will definitely be safe and gentle for use on hands!

 Let’s have a look at a simple recipe to make liquid hand soap right at home, that is easy on your pocket and gentle on your hands at the same time.

 Before that, let’s get this one nagging question out of our way.

 Are Home-made Soaps As Effective As Antibacterial Soaps?

 Anti-bacterial soaps are hugely popular today.
 But despite what scores of advertisements of antibacterial soaps will have you believe, plain soap and water are enough to kill germs.
 In fact, washing your hands with good old soap and warm water for 15 seconds is all you need to clean and disinfect your hands most effectively.
 Also, anti-bacterial soaps, which are shown to be more effective against germs, and are obviously priced higher than ordinary soaps, are in no way more effective at killing germs than a good old-fashioned bar of soap.
 Quite surprisingly, extensive use of anti-bacterial soaps also creates strains of hardy bacteria that are very difficult to kill.
 Let’s move on to the recipe now!

 Here’s What You’ll Need